rryam/NumenKit/README.md

 # NumenKit

-Yet another ChatGPT Swift package.
+A description of this package.